 During the first few months back to work, mothers will do jobs nearer the village while baby is still frequently feeding, slowly going further afield as the feeding intervals are spaced further apart.
 It might seem strange that mothers don’t just strap the babies on and take them to work for easier feeding, but it is considered too much strain on the mother to have to carry the baby while doing heavy labor in the fields.
 It is considered safer for the mother to walk back to the village to feed then return to work, though it is a burden.
 One mother confided in the authors, “How can I make money, feed and clothe the children when I have to rush back from the mountains to nurse this baby.”

 The breast is just for nutrition, as mentioned in the crying section, newborn babies who cry are silenced with a boob in their mouth whether they are hungry or not.
-As they grew older the breast is also used to sooth babies when they are ill, fussy, or in pain, for example after inoculations.
-During the work day when older siblings are at school and mother is out working, grandmother has responsibility over the baby.
-If the baby starts crying and the mother isn’t going to be back any time soon, the grandmother may offer her own breast to the baby for soothing.
+As they grew older the breast is also used to soothe babies when they are ill, fussy, or in pain, for example after inoculations.
+During the workday, when older siblings are at school and mother is out working, grandmother has responsibility over the baby.
+If the baby starts crying and the mother isn’t going to be back any time soon, the grandmother may offer her own breast to the baby for soothing, called “dry nursing”.

 Because parents work until night fall, many do not get home for dinner until late, in the summer until 8 p.m.
 The family go to bed together, at around 11 p.m. mosquito nets are hung in sleeping areas and comforters spread out, though many do not actually go to sleep until midnight.